FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: Experiments

 \section{Experiments}

 \paragraph{Training.} We consider both NLP and CV tasks: for the former, we employ GPT-2 and three recent models of the Llama family (3.2-1B, 3.2-3B, and 3.1-8B) \cite{grattafiori2024llama}.
 The calibration dataset used for FlexRank is FineWebEdu-10BT~\cite{penedo2024fineweb}.
-For CV, we employ the recent DINOv3 ViT models~\cite{siméoni2025dinov3}, ranging from the ViT-L/16 up to the ViT-7B/16, and choose image classification on ImageNet1K as the downstream task.
-Results are reported under limited training regimes; expected improvements with additional compute are discussed in \cref{sec:app:exp:practicality}. \paragraph{Evaluation.} For GPT-2, we show results on the evaluation loss on a held-out split of the proxy dataset, as is common in the literature \cite{genzel2025choose}.
+For CV, we employ the recent DINOv3 ViT models~\cite{siméoni2025dinov3}, ranging from the ViT-L/16 up to the ViT-7B/16, and choose image classification on ImageNet1K as the downstream task. \paragraph{Evaluation.} For GPT-2, we show results on the evaluation loss on a held-out split of the proxy dataset, as is common in the literature \cite{genzel2025choose}.
 For Llama models, we evaluate the zero-shot accuracy of models on commonsense datasets commonly used in the literature using the lm-eval-harness tool \citep{eval-harness}, while for CV tasks, we evaluate on the validation split of ImageNet1K.
-Additional details on training and evaluation are provided in \cref{sec:app:exp:datasets_models}. \paragraph{Comparisons.} Existing low-rank methods are based on rank selection over per-layer SVD, either applied directly on weights or informed on activations (\eg{} as in ASVD~\citep{yuan2023asvd} and $\text{A}^3$~\cite{wong2025a3}).
-We consider approaches on this kind by benchmarking both SVD and DataSVD with our DP search algorithm, thus isolating the effect of the additional nested submodel training.
-Other methods add additional training to compensate for pruning errors, either on the full weights as in DRONE~\citep{chen2021drone} or on LoRAs as in SVD-LLM~\citep{wang2025svdllm}.
-Among those, we compare with ACIP, the current state-of-the-art approach for low-rank elastic models.
+Additional details on training and evaluation are provided in \cref{sec:app:exp:datasets_models}. \paragraph{Comparisons.} Most low-rank compression methods select ranks from a per-layer SVD, either computed directly on the weights or informed by activations (\eg{} ASVD~\citep{yuan2023asvd} and $\text{A}^3$~\citep{wong2025a3}).
+We therefore benchmark SVD and DataSVD with our DP search, isolating the effect of nested submodel training.
+A second class of methods performs additional optimization to recover the error introduced by compression, either by updating the full weights, as in DRONE~\citep{chen2021drone}, or by training LoRA adapters, as in SVD-LLM~\citep{wang2025svdllm}.
+Within this family, we compare against ACIP~\citep{genzel2025choose}, the current state-of-the-art low-rank elastic method.
+ACIP prunes an SVD-decomposed pretrained model with frozen base weights, jointly optimizing LoRA adapters and pruning scores that define the submodels. \begin{remark} For all rank-based approaches, including the baselines, we apply GAR (\cref{sec:method:gar}) after rank selection.
+Crucially, this is why the reported inference-time relative parameter counts remain equal or lower than full model's. \end{remark}